Web Hosting Performance Test: 120 Days of Real Data

 - HTTP 503 errors during holiday period

-Pattern observed: Most Bluehost outages occurred 2-4 AM EST, suggesting maintenance window.
-However, I never received advance notification despite being signed up for all emails.
+Pattern observed: Most Bluehost outages occurred between 2 and 4 AM EST, suggesting a maintenance window.
+Mitchell never received advance notification despite being signed up for all Bluehost emails.

 HostGator Downtime Events (12 total, 95 minutes)